Discrepancies of Spanning Trees and Hamilton Cycles: Abstract

 We study the multicolour discrepancy of spanning trees and Hamilton cycles in graphs.
 As our main result, we show that under very mild conditions, the $r$-colour spanning-tree discrepancy of a graph $G$ is equal, up to a constant, to the minimum $s$ such that $G$ can be separated into $r$ equal parts by deleting $s$ vertices.
 This result arguably resolves the question of estimating the spanning-tree discrepancy in essentially all graphs of interest.
 In particular, it allows us to immediately deduce as corollaries most of the results that appear in a recent paper of Balogh, Csaba, Jing and Pluh\'{a}r, proving them in wider generality and for any number of colours.
 We also obtain several new results, such as determining the spanning-tree discrepancy of the hypercube.
 For the special case of graphs possessing certain expansion properties, we obtain exact asymptotic bounds.

-We also study the multicolour discrepancy of Hamilton cycles in graphs of large minimum degree, showing that in any $r$-colouring of the edges of a graph with $n$ vertices and minimum degree at least $\frac{(r+1)}{2r}n + d$, there must exist a Hamilton cycle with at least $\frac{n}{r} + 2d$ edges in some colour.
+We also study the multicolour discrepancy of Hamilton cycles in graphs of large minimum degree, showing that in any $r$-colouring of the edges of a graph with $n$ vertices and minimum degree at least $\frac{r+1}{2r}n + d$, there must exist a Hamilton cycle with at least $\frac{n}{r} + 2d$ edges in some colour.
 This extends a result of Balogh et al., who established the case $r = 2$.
-The constant $\frac{r+1}{2r}$ is optimal.
+The constant $\frac{r+1}{2r}$ in this result is optimal; it cannot be replaced by any smaller constant.